rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_permissions.rst

 #.
 Select a trusting account and
    follow the steps to :ref:`manage your user groups<user_settings>`.

-Additional product permissions are available for Federated Identity groups.
+Federated Identity groups have additional product permissions.
-Select the the Federated Identity Users tab and choose from the available options.
+Select the **Federated Identity Users** tab and choose from the available options.

 #.
 Toggle the switch to allow group members to create new AWS accounts.

       .. note::

-      This option is only available for the principal account.
+      This option is available for only the principal account.

 #.
-Select a default AWS IAM policy from the dropdown.
+Select a default AWS IAM policy from the drop-down list.

 #.
 Edit additional product permissions.

 .. image:: /_static/img/acct_products.png
     :alt: **account switcher**